 In addition to re-imagining transcendent values, Polanyi, via his conceptions of discovery and an emergent world, can encourage a notion in which new moral values emerge.
 As new entities emerge, they interact at a different ontological level than their subsidiary parts and have their own emergent laws.
 This allows for the possibility of emergent moral realities.
 Just as we can make scientific discoveries, we can make discoveries about better ways of being, and better ways of being together.
 I believe Alasdair MacIntryre’s work here is consistent with a Polanyian notion of emergent value.
 MacIntyre sees traditions of enquiry as essential for rational discussion, and he sees valid moral claims emerging from the practices of cultures and traditions.

 New values can emerge as people and societies discover new and better ways of being together in response to existential problems.
-Some of those new, important, and true values emerged with the Enlightenment, but some, as Charles Taylor says, can take on "degenerate forms," hence Polanyi says, “I will not resist in any way the momentum of the French Revolution.
+Some of those new, important, and true values emerged with the Enlightenment, but some, as Charles Taylor says, can take on "degenerate forms."
+Hence Polanyi says, “I will not resist in any way the momentum of the French Revolution.
 I accept its dynamism.
 But I believe that the new self-determination of man can be saved from destroying itself only by recognizing its own limits in an authoritative tradition it upholds” (TD 62).

 Polanyi opposed scientism, but he saw in the operation of the scientific tradition a model for how democratic institutions might work.
 The scientific community is both conservative (vetting papers, marginalizing crackpots) and liberal (valuing novelty and discovery).
 The institution of science was comprised of free equals that advanced by cooperation, criticism, and "mutual control" (TD 74).
 People in science must responsibly (77) advance ideas with universal intent (78) for the consideration of the community.